-Watershed: Yarmouth Creek

-Environmental Comments: A stormwater management plan is proposed on the property that staff will review in greater detail at the development plan stage.
-The applicant is currently discussing the possibility of a regional BMP to be located on the adjacent property to the north with the general location marked on the attached Special Use Permit Plan.
-The proposed regional BMP would better serve Bay Lands Federal Credit Union site and the immediate adjacent sites.
-Both the Environmental and Planning staff support the regional BMP that would be reviewed in greater detail at the development plan stage.
+- ♦ Watershed: Yarmouth Creek - ♦ Environmental Comments: A stormwater management plan is proposed on the property that staff will review in greater detail at the development plan stage.
+The applicant is currently discussing the possibility of a regional Best Management Plan (BMP) to be located on the adjacent property to the north with the general location marked on the attached SUP Plan.
+The proposed regional BMP would better serve the Bay Lands Federal Credit Union site and immediate adjacent sites.
+Both the Environmental and Planning staffs support the regional BMP that would be reviewed in greater detail at the development plan stage.